johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Templates/Templates.md

   * View [code of _default template](https://github.com/johnsonandjohnson/Bodiless-JS/blob/master/examples/test-site/src/templates/_default.jsx).
   * This provides a simple page with the sites page layout that includes:
     * ![Default template screenshot](/assets/default.jpg ':size=400')
-    * Sites page layout that includes header/footer.
+    * Site's page layout that includes header/footer.
-    * a default flowContainer to add any component the flowContainer supports.
+    * A default flowContainer to add any component the flowContainer supports.
   * The default flowContainer area poses no limitations to what can be added, so any components that flowContainer supports can be chosen.
   * Thus this is a very flexible, free-form page allowing site editors complete control over